-BodyTech Protein is what I often use (chocolate flavor).
+- BodyTech Protein is what I usually use.
 There are other flavors too.

-To mix smoothies, I'm personally a fan of the Vitamix, but any blender will work.
+To mix smoothies, I'm a fan of the Vitamix, but any blender will work.

 Don’t be afraid to experiment to find what you like.
-Use my recipe as a guide and feel free to change it to suit your tastes.
-There are also many smoothie recipes out there if you want more ideas.
+Use my recipe as a guide and feel free to change what you use to suit your tastes.